dask/dask/docs/source/deploying.rst

 Cloud
 -----

-Deploying on commercial cloud like AWS, GCP, or Azure is convenient because you can quickly scale out to many machines for just a few minutes, but also challenging because you need to navigate awkward cloud APIs, manage remote software environments with Docker, send data access credentials, make sure that costly resources are cleaned up, etc..
-The following solutions help with this process.
+Deploying on commercial cloud like AWS, GCP, or Azure is convenient because you can quickly scale out to many machines for just a few minutes, but also challenging because you need to navigate awkward cloud APIs, manage remote software environments with Docker, send data access credentials, make sure that costly resources are cleaned up, etc.  The following solutions help with this process.

 -   `Coiled (recommended) <https://coiled.io?utm_source=dask-docs&utm_medium=deploying>`_:
-    this commercial SaaS product handles most of the deployment pain we currently see, is easy to use, and quite robust.
-The free tier is generous enough for most individual users, even for those who don't want to engage with a commercial company.
+    this commercial SaaS product handles most of the deployment pain Dask users encounter, is easy to use, and quite robust.
+The free tier is large enough for most individual users, even for those who don't want to engage with a commercial company.
 The API looks like the following.